Shashanksnraj/ReleaseGates/readme.md

     >The sampling interval and timeout work together so that the gates will call their functions at suitable intervals and reject the deployment if they don't succeed during the same sampling interval within the timeout period.

-## Exercise 3: Deploy app update after adding release gates
+## Exercise 3: Update and deploy application after adding release gates
-In this exercise, we will make a small code change in the application and commit to the repository which in turn triggers build and release.
+In this exercise, you will make a small code change in the application and commit to the repository which in-turn triggers build and release.

 1. Go to **Code** tab.
-Navigate to path *"src/PartsUnlimitedWebsite/Views/Home/Index.cshtml"* and modify the content from ***"20%"*** to ***"30%"*** in **line 30**.
+Navigate to path *"src/PartsUnlimitedWebsite/Views/Home/Index.cshtml"* and modify the content to ***"30%"*** from ***"20%"*** in **line 30**.

    ![update_key](images/update_key.png)

-1. Commit the changes.
+1. After the modification, **Commit** the changes.

    ![commit](images/commit.png)

-1. The build will automatically trigger as we have Continuous Integration (CI) trigger type enabled in the build definition.
+1. The build will automatically trigger as we have *Continuous Integration (CI)* trigger type enabled in the build definition.
 Once the build succeeds, navigate to the **Releases** tab.
 You will notice the release have been triggered after the successful build.

-1. Go to Release logs to see the progress.
-We will see Query Work Items have failed in delay before evaluation, which indicates there are active bugs.
+1. Go to release **Logs** to see the progress.
+You will see **Query Work Items** gate have failed in delay before evaluation, which indicates there are active bugs.
 These bugs should be closed in-order to proceed further.
 Next sampling time will be after 5 minutes.

    ![log1](images/log1.png)